18F/18f.gsa.gov/_press/18F-accomplishments.md

 ### U.S. Extractive Industries Transparency Initiative (U.S. EITI)

 After holding a design studio for the Department of the Interior's Office of Natural Resource Revenues, 18F was able to build the first iteration of the U.S. implementation of a global project to bring transparency into natural resource management and the money paid to the government on public land leased to private companies.
 In preparation for [Interior's first EITI report](https://useiti.doi.gov), the team continued to iterate and test their product with users across the United States.
-[18F has written about this project several times on the 18F blog](https://18f.gsa.gov/tags/useiti/).
+[We've written about this project several times on the 18F blog](https://18f.gsa.gov/tags/useiti/).

 ### CALC and Discovery

-Two of our oldest projects, 18F worked with Federal Acquisition Service employees to create [market research tools](https://discovery.gsa.gov/) to help write better contracts and [find better vendors](https://calc.gsa.gov/) to include in blanket purchase agreements.
+In two of our first projects, 18F worked with Federal Acquisition Service employees to create [market research tools](https://discovery.gsa.gov/) to help write better contracts and [find better vendors](https://calc.gsa.gov/) to include in blanket purchase agreements.
 [CALC is currently being used by the City of Boston](https://18f.gsa.gov/2015/11/10/boston-is-using-gsa-calc-tool/).